Backgrounder on Commercial Irradiators

 No irradiators in the United States have contaminated groundwater.
 There were two cases of contaminated soil that required extensive cleanup.
 In 1988 in Decatur, Ga., an irradiator source leaked.
 The source dissolved easily in water, similar to table salt.
 The leak contaminated the facility and some surrounding soil.
 The cleanup work was costly to the facility's operator and the U.S. Department of Energy, which had supplied the source.
 No members of the public were exposed.
 In Dover, N.J., in 1982, a damaged cobalt-60 source contaminated water that was released to the facility floor and surrounding soil.
 Extensive cleanup was required, but again there was no exposure to the public.

-The NRC has reviewed the causes of various incidents over the years at irradiator facilities.
-From these reviews it has developed strict requirements designed to reduce the risk of such occurrences.
+The NRC reviewed the causes of various incidents over the years at irradiator facilities.
+From these reviews it developed strict requirements designed to reduce the risk of incidents going forward.
 They ensure the facilities have safety features and redundancies to minimize the possibility of radiation exposure to workers and the public.
 These regulations, implemented in 1993, are known as 10 CFR (Code of Federal Regulations) Part 36.

 Shipment and Disposal of Radioactive Sources

 Suppliers of radioactive sources must ensure their shipping packages are sufficiently robust and meet NRC standards.
 They must also follow U.S. Department of Transportation regulations when they transport radioactive materials.
 The sources are usually returned to the supplier once their radioactivity levels have dropped and they can no longer efficiently irradiate material.
 Again, NRC and Department of Transportation requirements must be met when sources are returned to suppliers.